-6. Click Yes.
+6. Click Delete.
 The selected groups will be removed from the Groups panel.

-- 7. Select the Location<Group> tab and click Groups.
-Optional: click the switch view button so you can see the groups on the left and the locations on the right. - 8.
+- 7. Select the Location<->Group> tab and select Groups tab. - 8.
 Select a group.
 You can use the search function to quickly find the group you are looking for. - 9.
 Select the locations you want to add to the selected group from the Locations panel. - 10.
-Click Add Locations.
+Click Add Locations (Figure 32, on page 86).